100 Notable alumni of

 -

-John Bel Edwards is an American politician and attorney who served as the 56th governor of Louisiana from 2016 to 2024.
-A member of the Democratic Party, he previously served as the Democratic leader of the Louisiana House of Representatives from 2012 to 2015.
+John Bel Edwards is an American politician, attorney, and Army veteran who served as the 56th governor of Louisiana from 2016 to 2024.
+A Southern Democrat, he previously served in the Louisiana House of Representatives from 2008 to 2015.
+Edwards represented parts of the Florida Parishes and served as minority leader from 2012 to 2015.

 -